Casino hotel

 A casino hotel is an establishment consisting of a casino with temporary lodging provided in an on-premises hotel.
 Customers receive the benefits of both gambling facilities and lodging.
 Since the casino and hotel are located on the same premises, a gambler's necessities can be provided for in one location.

 The casino may offer common forms of gambling including slot machines, table games, and sports betting.
 The hotel, nearby or directly connected to the casino, provides lodging and may include other popular services such as food and beverages, valet parking, a swimming pool, health club, and on-site entertainment.
-Many casino hotels in popular destinations such as the Las Vegas Strip and Atlantic City, New Jersey, operate as resort hotels with additional services such as upscale lodgings, ballrooms, and large conference facilities.
-Such establishments recruit their gambling accommodations with workers to manage not only all the game processes but also more common entertainment elements for which they need choreographers, conjurers, and streamers.
+Many casino hotels in popular destinations, operate as resort hotels with additional services such as upscale lodgings, ballrooms, and large conference facilities, in which case they may be called integrated resort.